VaibhavMishra173/muggle-pay-assignment/README.md

 ### 🔔 `POST /webhook`

-Handle webhook from Alchemy or other Solana monitoring service.
+Handle webhook from Alchemy monitoring service.

 **Trigger:**
 Send a USDC SPL token transaction of 0.01 USDC to your Solana wallet.